twosigma/Cook/scheduler/docs/design-docs/job-groups.md

 In all cases a user accepts that putting a restriction on where the group should be scheduled can negatively impact scheduling latency.

+In the case of (3), it is *not* guarenteed that the full group will run on the host concurrently.

 Here are some use cases for the following semantics:

 1. I have a job that measures something about the host.
 Having multiple jobs on the same host is fine, but wasteful and makes it harder to decide how many jobs to schedule